 But when the kindness and love of God our Savior appeared, he saved us, not because of righteous things we had done, but because of his mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit.
 (Titus 3:4-5)

 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.
 (1 John 4:9-10)

-Pray to know God’s love for us daily
+Pray Ephesians 3:16-21 daily to deeply know God’s love for you

 In addition to meditating on the previous verses on God’s love for you, print the following prayer or copy it on a piece of paper, then read it as a prayer two or three times a day.
 (It is based on the prayer for the Ephesians about knowing God’s love for us that you read at the beginning of this study.)
-Read this and other scriptures on God’s love for you whenever you start to feel down.
+Read this and other scriptures on God’s love for you whenever you start to wonder, “Does God love me?.